openphacts/OPS_LinkedDataApi/README.md

     --env IMS_ENDPOINT=http://a.b.c:3000
     --env OPS_SPARQL_ENDPOINT=http://d.e.f:8000

-You can also set the endpoint to use for searches:
+You can also set the endpoint to use for searches that will use the  [OPS Search component](https://github.com/openphacts/ops-search/) via the LDAPI:

      --env OPS_SEARCH_ENDPOINT=http://localhost:8839

 If `OPS_SEARCH_ENDPOINT` is not set then it will use whatever is in the config files.

-If using memcache via docker then you need to ensure that both the LDAPI and memcache containers are on the same docker network:
+If using memcache or the OPS Search component via docker then you need to ensure that both the LDAPI and these containers are on the same docker network:

   `docker network create ops-ldapi-network`

-then you can refer to the `MEMCACHE_ENDPOINT` by it's internal docker network DNS eg `my-memcache`.
+then you can refer to the `MEMCACHE_ENDPOINT` or `OPS_SEARCH_ENDPOINT` by it's internal docker network DNS eg `my-memcache`.
+OPS Search can also have the port included eg `ops-search:8839`.

 ### Example Docker run

-To run (not that this example uses the deprecated docker `--link` command):
+To run (note that this example uses the deprecated docker `--link` command):

     docker run --name ops-linkeddataapi -p 8081:80 \
       --network=ops-ldapi-network \